 The press divides along party political lines.
-Moldovan editions of Russian papers are popular, but the overall reach of the press is low.
+Moldovan editions of Russian papers are popular, but the overall reach of the press is low and in decline.

 The internet is the second most important source of news after TV.
-More than 1.5 million Moldovans were online by 2014 - around 45% of the population.
+More than 1.9 million Moldovans were online by 2016 - around 48% of the population (Internetlivestats.com).

 The top social network is Russia's Odnoklassniki (more than 800,000 accounts) followed by Facebook (570,000 accounts).